RockLikeAmadeus/swe-toolbox/general/design-and-architecture/behavior-driven-development/BDD-phases/1_speculate.md

 ## Pirate Canvases

-Pirate canvases are another approach to thinking about the features of your product, which can help explore the broader ecosystem of products and services in addition to the project at hand.
+Pirate canvases are another approach to thinking about the features of your product, one which can help explore the broader ecosystem of products and services in addition to the project at hand.
 The first concept to be aware of regarding pirate canvases are _pirate metrics_.

 ### Pirate metrics